dhis2-metadata/NCD_HTN/docs/ncd_htn-design.md

 * **Was the patient treated for hypertension in the past?** The care provider will be prompted to ask if this is a new diagnosis or if the patient has been previously treated.

 * **Patient status**.
 During registration, the patient is assumed to have an ACTIVE status, therefore this value is autofilled.
+See [Closing the Record](#closing-the-record) for more details.

 During registration the patient is also assumed to have hypertension, so this attribute is also autofilled.
+(See [Rationale for Program Structure](#rationale-for-program-structure) for details).

 Information for the patient’s supporter is also entered to assist with lost to follow up investigation.